Understanding GDPR

 What is GDPR?

-The General Data Protection Regulation, commonly known as GDPR, is a legal framework that sets guidelines for the collection and processing of personal data from individuals who live in the European Union (EU).
-Implemented in May 2018, GDPR has reshaped the way organisations across the globe handle data privacy.
+The General Data Protection Regulation (GDPR) is a crucial legal framework that sets stringent guidelines for the collection and processing of personal data from individuals who live in the European Union (EU).
+Implemented in May 2018, GDPR has fundamentally reshaped the way organizations across the globe approach data privacy.

-GDPR is designed to harmonise data privacy laws across Europe, protect the data privacy of EU citizens, and reshape the way organisations approach data privacy.
-The regulation applies to any organisation that processes the personal data of individuals in the EU, regardless of where the organisation itself is based.
-For more comprehensive information, refer to our article on the general data protection regulation.
+The regulation applies to any organization that processes the personal data of individuals in the EU, regardless of where the organization itself is based.
+This extra-territorial reach makes GDPR a global standard for data protection.
+Refer to our article on the general data protection regulation.

 Who is a Data Controller Under GDPR?

-Under the GDPR, a data controller is defined as the entity that determines the purposes and means of the processing of personal data.
-In other words, if your organisation decides why and how personal data should be processed, it is considered a data controller.
+Under the General Data Protection Regulation (GDPR), a Data Controller is defined as the entity that determines the purposes and means of the processing of personal data.
+In simpler terms, if your organization decides why and how personal data should be processed, it is considered the Data Controller.

 For more detailed information on the role and responsibilities of a GDPR data controller, refer to our article on gdpr requirements.